bendnorman/DOB-elevator-complaints/README.md

 I began the feature selection process by creating a mapping from Building Index Number (BIN) to Borough Block Lot number (BBL) in order to merge PLUTO and the DOB complaints dataset.
 There can be multiple BINs for a BBL.

-I then created train, val and test splits, ensuring that complaints with the same BIN were in the same split so that the model would not memorize buildings' features.
+I then created train, val and test splits, ensuring that complaints with the same BIN were in the same split so the model would not memorize buildings' features.
 Once the splits were created, I trained a Random Forest Model and did a simple hyper parameter search on max depth of the trees.
-The model's training accuracy was 77% and the validation accuracy as 60%.
+The model's training accuracy was 77% and the validation accuracy was 60%.
 Once the model was tuned, I evaluated the model on the test set.
-The testing accuracy was also 60% which means the model was able to generalize to different data.
+The testing accuracy was also 60% which suggests the model was able to generalize to different data.
 I also, plotted the feature importances for the classifier:

 ![alt text](writeups/important.png)

 The most important feature for making classifications was violation ratio.
-Assessed value total of the building lot and the year built were also import features.
+Assessed value total of the building lot and the year the building was built were also import features.

 While the validation and testing accuracy have room for improvement, the model did show slight improvement in priority score on the test set.
 For a given day, I ordered complaints based on the probability of prediction values.
 Here are the priority scores on the test set:

 **Random**

-Average True positive Accuracy: 0.70
+Average Violation Accuracy: 0.70

-Average True Negative Accuracy: 0.74
+Average No Violation Accuracy: 0.74

 **Baseline (DOB Ordering)**

-Average True positive Accuracy: 0.70
+Average Violation Accuracy: 0.70

-Average True Negative Accuracy: 0.74
+Average No Violation Accuracy: 0.74

 **Violation Ratio Score**

-Average True positive Accuracy: 0.74
+Average Violation Accuracy: 0.74

-Average True Negative Accuracy: 0.77
+Average No Violation Accuracy: 0.77

 **Model Score**

-Average True positive Accuracy: **0.76**
+Average Violation Accuracy: **0.76**

-Average True Negative Accuracy: **0.79**
+Average No Violation Accuracy: **0.79**

 ## Conclusion